justindressel/website-hugo/content/research/topics/qm/qm.md

 {{< cite page="/publication/dressel-2013" view="3" >}}

-- **Quantum trajectories**\
-  Discretizing time into small pieces and applying both natural state evolution and measurement-induced state updates at each time step yields a quantum trajectory.
-Generally these state trajectories show a competition between the natural evolution from the Schroedinger equation and the stochastic evolution from the measurement itself.

-{{< figure src="RabiTrajectories.png" title="Filtering the noisy voltage signal of the leaked microwave field produces stochastic quantum trajectories.
-[Nature **511**, 570 (2014)]" >}}

 - **Weak Measurements**\
   When almost no information is gathered by a detector making a measurement, the quantum state is almost entirely preserved.
-Nevertheless, taking a sufficiently large sample of data still permits the same average infomation to be extracted as a textbook measurement that fully collapses the state.
+Nevertheless, taking a sufficiently large sample of data still permits the same _average_ infomation to be extracted as textbook projective measurements that fully collapses the state.

 {{< cite page="/publication/white-2016" view="3" >}}

+- **Quantum trajectories**\
+  Discretizing time into small pieces and applying both natural state evolution and measurement-induced state updates at each time step yields a _quantum trajectory_.
+Generally these state trajectories show a competition between the natural evolution from the Schroedinger equation and the stochastic evolution from the measurement itself.
+Stronger measurements per unit time rapidly collapse the state and pin it near the measurement eigenstates, between which _quantum jumps_ can then be tracked.
+Weaker measurements per unit time minimally perturb the natural evolution, allowing temporal correlations of this _coherent evolution_ to be faithfully extracted.

+{{< cite page="/publication/garcia-pintos-2017" view="3" >}}

 - **Conditioned Statistics**\